wp-plugins/ticket-tailor/readme.txt

 = Ticket Tailor Features =

-* Start selling tickets online in minutes
+* Start selling event tickets online in minutes
 * Create multiple ticket types for your events
 * No ticket fees or event registration fees
-* Collect credit/debit card payments using PayPal or Stripe and get paid directly for ticket sales
+* Collect credit/debit card payments using PayPal or Stripe and get paid directly for event ticket sales
 * Easy event registration forms
 * Order management tools (edit orders, re-send e-tickets, cancel orders)
 * Automatically sends e-tickets with barcodes and QR codes to your attendees